 In the early days of affiliate marketing, site makers didn’t bother much with design beyond basic functionality.
 The accent was on content and everybody tried to cram in as much affiliate content as possible.
 Today, we know better.
 User experience (UX) is not based on content alone, although it plays a crucial role in attracting and keeping users.
 Design and functionality are also important, with some experts claiming that they impact UX in bigger measure than even content.
-While this is highly debatable, the truth is that content alone won’t put you over the top, especially when faced with fierce competition in the affiliate marketing these days.
+While this is highly debatable, the truth is that content alone won’t put you over the top, especially when faced with fierce competition in affiliate marketing tools these days.

 The most common mistake novice marketers make is designing a site around their idea of functionality.
 This is a completely wrong approach.
 The design should be based on your users, not you or your preferences.
 The bottom line is that the better experience your users have on your site, the more willing they will be to give you their money.
 And that should be the driving force behind every design decision you make.

 People often confuse UI and UX, thinking they are the same.
 They are not.
 Think of it as a car.
 What kind of a gearbox it has, the shape and position of instruments and the type of infotainment system would be UI.
 However, how the car drives is UX.
 Ultimately, that is what decides how happy you are with it and whether you would recommend it to your friends.
 That isn’t to say that UI can affect UX tremendously.
 You are more likely to like a car with a great AC than one with a dodgy one.
 Experience depends on the person also, as our preferences will determine how well we perceive the world around us.
 That is why it is important to focus on the broadest possible appeal when designing a user interface for your site.